-The slow cooker uses less electricity, although it cooks for long, and is therefore energy-efficient.
-It also means slow cookers are one of the most energy-efficient appliances in the kitchen, using similar or even less energy than a conventional light bulb, and a more energy-efficient alternative to ovens.
+The slow cooker uses less electricity, although it cooks for a long time and is therefore energy-efficient.
+It also means slow cookers are one of the most energy-efficient appliances in the kitchen, using similar or even less energy than a conventional light bulb and offering a more energy-efficient alternative to ovens.

 Are Slow Cookers Cheaper To Run Than Ovens?